PitchFest and QueryFest: Two of the Best Investments in your Writing Career!

 Dear PitchFest and QueryFest Attendees,

-We can’t wait to meet you in person this May!
+We can’t wait to meet you in person at ThrillerFest 2024!

-We’re Tessa Wegert and Samantha Skal, PitchFest Co-Directors, and we’re here to answer your questions and guide you through two of the best events that ThrillerFest has to offer.
+We’re Tessa Wegert and Susan Lee, Co-Directors of PitchFest, and K.L.
+Romo, Director of QueryFest, and we’re here to answer your questions and guide you through two of the best events that ThrillerFest has to offer.
 Whether you’re aspiring to become a published author or already a published author seeking an agent or wanting to meet editors (or even producers), each program is designed to assist both newer and experienced writers.

 |If You Are A: